 In a loneliness study, AARP surveyed adults aged 45 and older and found over 35% of older adults to be lonely.
 The report also found that loneliness is a key predictor of poor health, and lonely people are less likely to be involved in social events, which means the negative feedback loop continues.

-On top of that – according to UCSF and NCBI reports, more consequences of loneliness include a decline in your ability to perform activities of daily living and an increased chance for developing Alzheimer’s.
+On top of that – according to UCSF and NCBI reports, more consequences of loneliness include a decline in your ability to perform activities of daily living and an increased chance of developing Alzheimer’s.

 Just to give you a better understanding of the two topics and to help you with your self-awareness, two ways to look at isolation and loneliness are: